Sample Amplification: Increasing Dataset Size even when Learning is Impossible: Proofs: Discrete Distributions with Bounded Support

-The verifier will check that the samples are within the support of the distribution, more than $n+7 \frac{n}{\sqrt k}$ samples are in the uniform region and the verifier from Lemma \ref{lemma:discrete_base_case} accepts on the uniform region.
+{ The verifier checks that the samples are within the support of the distribution.
+It also applies the verifier from Lemma \ref{lemma:discrete_base_case} on the uniform region, checking that the number of unique samples in the uniform region is at least $\mathbb E[U^{n'}] + 7 \frac{n'}{\sqrt {k-1}}$, for $n' = \frac{k}{8} + \sqrt{2k}$ .
+Here, $U^{n'}$ is a random variable denoting the number of unique samples seen when we draw $n'$ samples i.i.d. from a uniform distribution over $k-1$ elements.}

-First note that after $n$ samples, at most $\frac k 4+ \frac{\sqrt k}{4}$ samples will be in the uniform region with at least probability $\frac{15}{16}$ by a Chebyshev bound.
-Conditioned on this event, Lemma \ref{lemma:discrete_base_case} shows that the amplifier cannot output more than $\frac k 4 + O(\sqrt k)$ samples in the uniform region and will be rejected by our verifier.
+First note that after $n$ samples, at {$\frac{k}{8} + \sqrt{2k} $ } samples will be in the uniform region with probability at least $\frac{15}{16}$ by a Chebyshev bound.
+Conditioned on this event, the amplified samples will be rejected by the verifier with probability at least $\frac{3}{4}$, for not having enough unique samples in the uniform region or having samples outside the original support.
+This can be shown by calculations similar to Equations \ref{eq:disc_lower_bound_calc1} and \ref{eq:disc_lower_bound_calc2}, assuming sufficiently large $k$. amplified samples will be rejected by the verifier with probability at least $\frac{15}{16}*\frac{3}{4} \geq 0.7$.